Last updated: 8th February 2021

 Given the lockdowns and reduced hours at offices around the world due to COVID, there have been significant delays for teachers getting their documents notarised and authenticated.
-Due to these delays, it is highly recommended that you begin the process of getting your documents authenticated as soon as possible, so when the China border does open to English teachers, you will be ready to make the move.
+Due to these delays, it is highly recommended that you begin the process of getting your documents authenticated as soon as possible.

 We are in regular contact with various visa agents that can give useful advice and assist with the required steps for the visa application process.
 Please contact us if you would like more information on visa agents.

 Negative COVID-19 test before flying

 Once work visas are issued to English teachers, they will then be allowed to enter China.
-The Civil Aviation Administration of China announced the requirement for passengers flying in to China to present a negative COVID-19 nucleic acid test and an IgM antibody test before boarding the plane.
+The Chinese embassies around the world have announced requirements for passengers flying in to China to present a negative COVID-19 nucleic acid test and an IgM antibody test before boarding the plane.
 In a lot of cases the date of the test needs to be within 2 days of the flight departure, but make sure to check the latest requirements for this time frame.
 There are lots of clinics now offering suitable tests with same day or 24 hour results.

 At the Airport